-Opioid painkillers work very well in limited situations.
-If you’re experiencing intense pain after an injury or medical procedure, taking opioids for a few days might be a great idea.
+There is no doubt that opioid painkillers have legitimate medical uses in treating and managing severe pain.
+For example, after a severe injury or major surgery, a prescription for opioid painkillers is reasonable.
 However, they were never intended for long-term use, even if they have often been prescribed for long periods.
-Many people with chronic pain believe opioids are the best way to manage it, but that’s usually not true.
-Using opioids for prolonged periods may cause the following problems.
+Many people with chronic pain believe opioids are the best way to manage it, but that’s usually untrue.
+Long-term opioid use can lead to abuse, dependency, and addiction.

-There is some evidence that suggests prolonged opioid use, even as directed, can increase your risk of depression.
+Some evidence suggests prolonged opioid use, even as directed, can increase your risk of depression.
 One study found that the rate of depression among people on long-term opioid therapy was about 38 percent, compared to a depression rate of about seven percent in the general population.
-This picture is complicated, since many people on long-term opioid therapy will have chronic pain or conditions like cancer that also lead to depression.
-There is also a strong possibility of developing depression as a result of opioid addiction, since addiction often makes people feel ashamed, helpless, and anxious.
+This picture is complicated since many people on long-term opioid therapy will have chronic pain or conditions like cancer, leading to depression.
+There is also a strong possibility of developing depression due to opioid addiction since addiction often makes people feel ashamed, helpless, and anxious.

-Arbor Behavioral Healthcare offers an integrative and holistic approach to treat substance abuse and a wide variety of addictions, as well as underlying mental health and psychological issues.
-All of the addiction recovery programs offered by The Arbor are designed to heal the mind, body, and spirit leading to a lifetime of sobriety, health, and wellness.
+Arbor Behavioral Healthcare offers an integrative and holistic approach to treating substance abuse and a wide variety of addictions, as well as co-occurring psychological disorders.
+At The Arbor, our programs are designed to heal the mind, body, and spirit leading to a lifetime of sobriety, health, and wellness.
 Call 844.413.2690 or reach out online if you or a loved one are ready to break the cycle of opioid addiction and regain your well-being.